-An electrical apprenticeship is a 4 year period during which an apprentice is employed to learn all about, and become qualified in the electrical trade.
-It combines practical experience in the workplace with structured off the job-training at a training provider such as the College of Electrical Training.
+It combines practical experience in the workplace with structured off-the-job training at a contracted training provider such as the College of Electrical Training.

-In Western Australia apprenticeships are delivered under a competency based training system.
-Workplace and off the job training and assessment procedures are used, based on the skills the apprentice should acquire over the term of the apprenticeship.
-Off the job training is either one day per week or as a block (anywhere from 1-3 weeks at a time) at a provider such as the College of Electrical Training, and the rest of the time is spent on the job.
+In Western Australia, apprenticeships are delivered under a competency-based, flexible training system.
+Workplace, and off-the-job training and assessment procedures are based on the skills an apprentice should acquire over the term of the apprenticeship.
+Off-the-job training is usually completed one day per week or as a block (between one and three weeks at a time) at a training provider such as the College of Electrical Training.
+The rest of the time is spent on-the-job.

 Applicants are required to complete the online application form and upload the following documentation/evidence:

 Qualified electricians have a range of career options available to them, including:

 As a qualified electrician, the skills you learn during your apprenticeship can lead to a wide range of job opportunities.
 The electrical industry is diverse and constantly evolving, with emerging technologies leading to new and exciting possibilities.
 Whatever career path you choose, an electrical apprenticeship in Perth provides a solid foundation for a successful and rewarding career.